"""External sources of contexts."""

 :param web: If false, tries to import :mod:`bioregistry` and use

 :func:`bioregistry.get_converter` to get the converter.
-Otherwise,
+Otherwise, falls back to

-falls back to using the GitHub-hosted EPM export.
+using the GitHub-hosted EPM export.

-Keyword arguments to pass to :meth`:curies.Converter.from_extended_prefix_map`
+:param kwargs: Keyword arguments to pass to

-when using web-based loading.
+:meth`:curies.Converter.from_extended_prefix_map` when using web-based loading.

-:returns: A converter representing the Bioregistry, which includes
+:returns: A converter representing the Bioregistry, which includes a comprehensive

 Short summary of the Bioregistry:

-1. It deduplicates and harmonizes dozens of different resources that
+1. It deduplicates and harmonizes dozens of different resources that curate

-curate partially overlapping and conflicting prefix maps
+partially overlapping and conflicting prefix maps

 2. It contains detailed CURIE prefix synonyms to support standardization